We pull out this fried chicken recipe once a year and we always can’t get enough.

 My mother-in-law has one recipe that has been consistently on her menu anytime she’s hosting a fun party or get-together.
 It’s her famous fried chicken.

-The two most important parts are cutting the chicken in smaller pieces, and properly letting it marinate so that the coating sticks to the chicken.
+The two most important parts are cutting the chicken into smaller pieces, and properly letting it marinate so that the coating sticks to the chicken.

 My mother-in-law always uses fine bread crumbs.
 For our photoshoot I used golden breadcrumbs (yellow-colored bread crumbs that are slightly more coarse.)
 Both will work well.